thelounge/thelounge.github.io/_docs/install-and-upgrade.md

 ```

 {: .alert.alert-info role="alert"}
-This methods require root access.
+This method requires root access.
 Install The Lounge using [Yarn from an npm release](#from-npm-releases) if you cannot use `sudo`.

 This also sets up a `systemd` service, enabled during the install, that you can
 control with `systemctl status|start|restart|stop|...`.